 '''

-ise-pap-sec/admin(config)# synflood-limit ?
+ise49/admin(config)# synflood-limit 5099

+ise49/admin(config)# do show running-config | include syn

+synflood limit 10000

 '''

 username

 To add a user who can access the Cisco ISE appliance using SSH, use the username command in configuration mode.
 If the user already exists, the password, the privilege level, or both change with this command.
 To delete the user from the system, use the no form of this command.